bitovi/academy/src/docker/7-docker-compose/docker-compose.md

 -v "$(pwd)"/src:/app/src \
 my-node-app:dev
 ```
-That's a lot of typing and memorization to run a container.
+That’s a lot of typing and memorization to run a container.
 Docker compose condenses all of this into one command: `docker-compose up`.

 ## Docker Compose
 Docker Compose is a cli included with Docker that provides a declarative way to building and running multiple Docker containers.
 When Docker Compose manages a container, it is called a "service".